 "Sinopsis" puede pertenecer a otra edición de este libro.

-Jon A. Levisohn is the Jack, Joseph and Morton Mandel Associate Professor of Jewish Educational Thought at Brandeis University, where he serves as the director of the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.
+Jon A. Levisohn is Jack, Joseph and Morton Mandel Associate Professor of Jewish Educational Thought, Brandeis University.

-Ari Y. Kelman is Jim Joseph Associate Professor of Education and Jewish Studies at Stanford University, where he serves as director of the Concentration in Education and Jewish Studies.
+Ari Y. Kelman is Jim Joseph Professor of Education and Jewish Studies, Stanford University.

 "Sobre este título" puede pertenecer a otra edición de este libro.